jjungkang2/CS470-teamproject/README.md

 You need to translate processed english text(output of DisfluencyRemover) and use it or you can put the translated text as text_input_TTS.txt in your GDrive.

 ## Main.py
-The full process of this project can be executed by main.py file.
+The process from applying speech to text to disfluency detection can be executed by main.py file.
 After cloning this github file, you need to set configurations to run.
 Please set your work directory as 'CS470-teamproject'.
 Required packages what you need to install are below.